 3. Wither – Amy Miles

-A brand new series in the making, with the next two being set for release in November and December.
+A brand new series in the making.
 Definitely a series you’ll want to read and I’m sure we’ll see the sequels listed in my future articles.
 Here’s how things go in Withered, a book where all sorts of wrongs happen:

 “After an epidemic swept across America like a biblical plague, the government leapt into the fray with the release of a new vaccine—but what was meant to bring salvation to the survivors instead brought damnation.
 Mutations began within days of the drug’s release and the Withered Ones were born—those neither alive nor dead.
 They walked the streets, unblinking and unaware.
 And they were starting to evolve.”